AitorSimona/Research_GroupMovement/docs/README.md

 So, what if we give the order to move from position A to position B to all the units in our group.
 Will each unit follow its own path towards the destination?
 But if they do so, they won't be behaving as if they were a group, so we need to keep them together while advancing, right?

 Here is where many problems arise.
 How do we handle this group, how do we keep them together, move them apart each other when colliding, while maintaining a structured formation?
 My my, what a bunch of questions.
-There are so many things going on in the interactions between the units and the world and between the units itselves, that we could make a long list of questions of this type.
+There are so many things going on in the interactions between the units and the world and between the units themselves, that we could make a long list of questions of this type.

 So let us keep with the keypoint here: **How do we keep units organised, in a structured way?**

 ## Movement

 Now, if we give the order to move from position A to position B to all the units in our group.
 We need a way to get a path from A to B, and here we encounter another topic, Pathfinding.
-Pathfinding is not the main topic of this research, but is is necessary for the sake of it, so we will be using a tile-based greedy algorithm well-known called A*.
+Pathfinding is not the main topic of this research, but it is necessary for the sake of it, so we will be using a tile-based greedy algorithm well-known called A*.
 We will use a very basic implementation of it, but more than enough to enable our units movement.

 So, A* can give us a path, problem solved right?
 Not at all close.
 While A* gives us a path from A to B, it takes a good amount of time for it to retrieve this path.
 This problem is not so big when dealing with a single unit, but remember, we are dealing with groups...